European-XFEL/Karabo/doc/concepts/alarm_system.rst

 This should be reserved for when an alarm cannot be attributed to having resulted from device properties.
-In all cases you **must** provide a short ``description`` of why the alarm condition was triggered.
+In all cases you *should* provide a short ``description`` of why the alarm condition was triggered.
 Like property alarms, interlock and critical conditions must be acknowledged.
 Acknowledgement of warnings can be controlled using the ``acknowledge`` parameter, which defaults